HusseinSerhan/IntroGitHub/README.md

 # IntroGitHub
-This is the repo I am creating as part of the Google course on Github
+I am editing the README file.
+Adding some more details about the project description.